university-bootcamp/coding-environment/mac-vagrant.md

 >
 > ![Vagrant SSH output](images/vagrant-ssh.png)
 >
 > This brings you into your web dev environment ready to run commands.
+This terminal window with the green `[ENV]` text is a terminal window that is running inside your vagrant virtual computer.
+We will refer to as _your coding environment_ from now on.

 ## Step 5: Connecting your environment with your accounts